lulzzz/mtl-assessment-components/STYLING.md

 **As an author** I want the ability to:

 * Apply a set of common styles that apply across a lesson/test.
 We will call this a **theme**.
-    * If a problem 1 is used in test A, it must inherit test A styles.
+    * If problem 1 is used in test A, it must inherit test A styles.
-    * If a problem 1 is used in test B, it must inherit test B styles.
+    * If problem 1 is used in test B, it must inherit test B styles.
 * Customize certain aspects of the theme according to given context parameters.
 A typical example is **grade-banding** where we have slight differences between school grades.
 * Apply **problem styles**.
 These styles must not change whether a problem is used within test A or B. These styles are carried over with the problem.
 Examples are:
     * whether MCQ options are layed-out horizontally or vertically